• Skip to primary navigation

 Or grab single serving snack packs of applesauce for this recipe!
 They’re handy to keep on hand for when you just need a small amount.

-If you don’t have applesauce, you can replace it with a flax egg instead.
+Yes.
+If you don’t have applesauce, you can substitute it with a flax egg.

 Plate of banana bread cookies.